-If less than all of a particular maturity of the 2023 Bonds or 2024 Series 1 Bonds of a particular series is to be redeemed, selection for redemption would be by lot.
-Any notice of the redemption of any 2023 Bonds or 2024 Series 1 Bonds would be mailed not less than 30 days prior to the date of redemption to the registered owners of any 2023 Bonds or 2024 Series 1 Bonds to be redeemed.
-Interest on any 2023 Bond or 2024 Series 1 Bond called for redemption would cease to accrue on the redemption date so long as the 2023 Bond or 2024 Series 1 Bond was paid or money was on deposit with the Registrar or Paying Agent for its payment.
+If less than all of a particular maturity of the 2023 Bonds of a particular series is to be redeemed, selection for redemption would be by lot.
+Any notice of the redemption of any 2023 Bonds would be mailed not less than 30 days prior to the date of redemption to the registered owners of any 2023 Bonds to be redeemed.
+Interest on any 2023 Bond called for redemption would cease to accrue on the redemption date so long as the 2023 Bond was paid or money was on deposit with the Registrar or Paying Agent for its payment.